Abdu-khaled/kubernetes-practices/README.md

 ---

-### 2. create pod nginx with name my nginx command and use Image nginx123  direct from command don't use yaml file.
+### 2. Create pod nginx with name my nginx command and use Image nginx123  direct from command don't use yaml file.

 **Explanation:**
  - To create pod nginx without yaml file we use imperative way by use `kubectl run`.